If you're just recovering from a cardiac incident, walking on a treadmill

 starts.
 But it also helps people with current heart conditions.
 Even light

 exercise can make a positive difference in your overall health.
 A structured

 and monitored exercise program can lower your pulse, blood pressure and

 cholesterol, while helping you function better in everyday life.
 The benefits

-don't stop there.
-By being informed and taking positive steps to reduce
+By being informed and taking positive steps to reduce your risks, you'll

 How Cardiac Rehab works

 You'll exercise three times a week for one hour each time.
 Your exercise